Does Tuscany close for Christmas & New Year 's? No way! There is even more to do than ever during this season!

 What is there to see?

-Admittedly northern Italy, bordering with Austria and reaching into Germany are where the original Christmas Markets can be found, but many towns throughout the region of Tuscany have charming markets with gift ideas, Vin brulé (spiced, warm wine) and roasting chestnuts.
+Admittedly northern Italy, bordering with Austria and reaching into Germany is where the original Christmas Markets can be found, but many towns throughout the region of Tuscany have charming markets with gift ideas, Vin brulé (spiced, warm wine) and roasting chestnuts.
 CHECK OUT OUR LIST OF CHRISTMAS MARKETS »

 DID YOU KNOW?
 You can participate in the markets, the fairs or explore on your own with a twilight tour of the city enjoying the enchanting holiday atmosphere.